WilliamTjonndal/IT3212/assignment4/Group 25.md

 </p>

 `Stacking (LR on RF & SVM)` achieved an accuracy of 66.9%.
 From the confusion matrix in figure 25, we notice that `Stacking` struggles with the same classes as the other models.

+Hyperparameters: We used the same hyperparameters for the base learners as described above.
+And for the meta model(logistic regression) we used the default parameters.

 <div style="page-break-after: always;"></div>